tuw-cpsg/sf-pkg/README.md

 Directory Structure
 -------------------

-* sf_estimation: the low-level sensor fusion framework implementing the state estimation algorithms or filters respectively.
+* sf_estimation: the generic low-level sensor fusion framework implementing the state estimation algorithms or filters respectively.
 * sf_msgs: package containing the messages a sf_filter node can publish.
 * sf_filter: the source for the ROS node with configuration.
 Copy this